 We return to Chiang Mai on Day 10 with free time for further exploration of the second largest city in Thailand.
-Take the afternoon to have a traditional Thai massage at the women's prison rehabilitation centre, or even venture out on a trip to the countryside for excursions riding elephants or cruising down a stream on a bamboo raft.
+Take the afternoon to have a traditional Thai massage at the women's prison rehabilitation centre, or cruise down a stream on a bamboo raft.
 The fun does not end when the sun goes down, as the night bazaaar opens.
 The bazaar is a series of covered markets, shops and stalls that offer the best selection of handicrafts in Thailand.
 Accommodation on the night of Day 11 is an overnight sleeper train.
 Beds are dormitory style, with bunks on two layers along the side of the train carriage.
 There are curtains along each bunk for privacy.
 Your luggage will be accessible during the journey.
 The train has air-conditioning and clean bedding is provided for each bunk.
 There are both western style and asian style toilets at the end of each carriage.
 Food and drinks are served on the train but you can always bring your own food from the shops and restaurants in the train station.
 Please note: Due to disruptions of Thai trains in the north during the monsoon season, trips running July through October may be upgraded to a flight and extra hotel night in Chiang Mai instead of the overnight train.
 Approx travel time: overnight train from Chiang Mai to Bangkok: 12-13 hours.

 Day 12 Bangkok